SIP Calculator

 Over time, SIP benefits from:

-Let’s see how compounding works with SIP:
+● Let’s see how compounding works with SIP:

-This keeps happening every month.
+This keeps happening each month.

-Rupee Cost Averaging-
+● Rupee Cost Averaging

 An investment strategy where you invest a fixed amount of money at regular intervals, regardless of the market price due to which you can buy more units when prices are low and fewer units when prices are high, averaging out your cost over time.